 SIRIUS is the European Policy Network on the Education of Children and Young People with a Migrant Background that was initiated by the European Commission in 2012.
 The network facilitates inclusive policymaking by exchanging knowledge and experience between researchers, practitioners, immigrant youth and communities and policymakers for the development of joint strategies on migrant education.
-The current network is composed of 31 members in 18 countries.
+The current network is composed of 38 members in 21 European countries.

 One of the important strengths of SIRIUS is involving migrant communities themselves into dialogue to empower and raise awareness of immigrant grassroots organisations working in the area of inclusive education.
 The outcomes of SIRIUS’ work include recommendations and concrete policy guidelines on how to improve education systems to ensure equity, social inclusion and excellence in education.